This article was originally published on the defunct Ancient World Magazine website and is now re-published here.

 But back to the Late Bronze Age.
 One key characteristic of the kingdoms that existed then is that they were all hierarchical and patriarchal.
 They were, in a sense, ordered: there were the rich and powerful at the top, and the poor and downtrodden at the bottom.
 Within a hierarchical system, “peasants” – to use Cline’s term – are seemingly of little consequence to the people at the top.

 Cline glosses over the social dimensions of the “collapse”.
 However, it is those social dimensions that I think are worth examining in much greater detail.
 After all, one of the key discussions to be had in our modern world is how we are going to solve the vast disparities in wealth that currently exist.
 For example, Jeff Bezos is taking a step back from his role as CEO of Amazon.
-He is the richest man in the world, currently worth close to $200 billion – an amount of money so grotesque, it is unfathomable.
-The pandemic may have affected millions of people in a negative way, but the world’s richest billionaires, including Bezos, have only seen their wealth increase.
+He is the richest man in the world, currently worth close to $200 billion – an amount of money that is unfathomable.
+The pandemic may have affected millions of people in a negative way, but the world’s richest billionaires have only seen their wealth increase.

-Currently, an example doing the rounds on social media and various news websites demonstrates just how wealthy Bezos is: if he had given each of his 879,000 Amazon employees a $105,000 bonus at the start of the pandemic, he would today be as rich as he was at the start of last year.
-Needless to say, Bezos has not engaged in this level of altruism, content instead to have the lowest rungs of Amazon workers pee in jars in order to not harm their “efficiency” and struggling to make ends meet on a minimum wage.
+Currently, an example doing the rounds on social media and various news websites demonstrates just how wealthy someone like Bezos is: if he had given each of his 879,000 Amazon employees a $105,000 bonus at the start of the pandemic, he would today be as rich as he was at the start of last year.
+Bezos has not engaged in this level of altruism.
+Instead, the lowest rungs of Amazon workers have had to pee in jars in order to not harm their “efficiency”, and they continue to struggle to make ends meet on a minimum wage.

 Could similar disparities have fueled the vaunted “collapse” of the kingdoms of the Late Bronze Age?
 I am thinking of the previous occupant of the White House literally being fenced in to protect him and his cronies from the angry protestors outside.
 As someone who has studied ancient fortifications, one of the points that I usually strive to make – like here or here – is that walls are not just meant to defend something from outside threats.